What Is It?

 install anything to their computers.

-Currently, there is no comprehensive documentation on RfbPlayer.
-Below on this page, you can
+There is no comprehensive documentation on RfbPlayer.
+Below on this page, you can find a brief

-find a brief help on recording sessions and running the player.
-Also, there is a small README
+help on recording sessions and running the player.
+Also, there is a small README file found in

-file found in the distribution.
-For more details, please either read the source code or purchase technical support from TightVNC maintainers.
-RfbPlayer is
+the distribution.
+For more details, please read the source code.
+Note that RfbPlayer is free

 The RfbPlayer distribution includes both sources and the JAR file (ready to run).
 Use this